junyaU/time-measurement-using-Local-APIC/README.md

 ## Note

-This repository is created for internal study sessions, and it took 40 hours to prepare.
+This repository is created for internal study sessions.